envato-archive/auth0-logs-to-s3/README.md

  - `LOG_TYPES`: If you only want to send events with a specific type (eg: failed logins).
 This needs to be a comma separated list.

 > You can get your Global Client Id/Secret here: https://auth0.com/docs/api/v2

-## Usage

-Go to [Sumo Logic](https://www.sumologic.com) account to inspect logs

-Under the covers, it depends on [logs-to-sumologic](https://www.npmjs.com/package/logs-to-sumologic), which provides a brief description on using live tailing in Sumo Logic for test purposes.

-Note that this extension is configured to talk to a Sumo Logic HTTP Collector Endpoint.

 ## Filters